🏡 Texas Reverse Mortgage for Seniors 62+

 Quick Facts: Texas Reverse Mortgages

 Texas offers federally-insured HECMs as well as proprietary reverse mortgages.
-The state’s homestead protections and constitutional provisions create a framework that often provides additional safeguards for Texas borrowers compared to other states.
+The state’s homestead protections — established by Section 50(a)(7) of the Texas Constitution — create a framework that often provides additional safeguards for Texas borrowers compared to other states.

 🤠